Discovering Heavy Neutral Leptons with the Higgs Boson: Introduction

 In the same spirit, several specific far detectors have been proposed at the LHC, with the aim of detecting long-lived particles, including FASER~\cite{Feng:2017uoz, FASER:2018eoc}, MoEDAL-MAPP~\cite{Pinfold:2019nqj, Pinfold:2019zwp}, MATHUSLA~\cite{Chou:2016lxi, Curtin:2018mvb, MATHUSLA:2020uve}, ANUBIS~\cite{Bauer:2019vqk}, CODEX-b~\cite{Gligorov:2017nwh}, and FACET~\cite{Cerci:2021nlb}.
 Among them, FASER and MoEDAL-MAPP are already in operation, and others are still in discussion.
 The particular scenario where HNLs are long-lived particles has been extensively discussed in the recent literature~\cite{Caputo:2016ojx, Jana:2018rdf, Kling:2018wct, Helo:2018qej, Dercks:2018wum, Deppisch:2019kvs, Frank:2019pgk, Hirsch:2020klk, Li:2023dbs, Deppisch:2023sga}.

-It is important to note that, in all the analyses carried out so far, HNLs have been searched by focusing on their mixing with SM active neutrinos.
-As an alternative to this, here we propose a novel and complementary approach in which their Yukawa coupling to the SM Higgs boson is exploited.
-It is true that in a given particle-physics model, Yukawa couplings and mixing angles can be related.
-However, it is important to emphasize that such relations are {\it model dependent} and cannot be taken for granted.
-Therefore, here we follow a skeptical approach and take Yukawa couplings and mixing angles as free parameters, trying to avoid prejudices.
-For simplicity and as a first approach, we assume all mixing angles to vanish, focusing on the role of trilinear Yukawa couplings.
-Interestingly, this could also give us insight into the Higgs mechanism and electroweak symmetry breaking.
+It is important to note that all analyses conducted so far have focused on the search for HNLs through their mixing with SM active neutrinos.
+However, the presence of significant mixing and the production/decay of HNLs via this mixing highly depends on the model and are not always guaranteed.
+As discussed in the appendix, there could be scenarios where the Yukawa interactions dominate and contribute solely to the HNL phenomenology.
+Therefore, as an alternative to the conventional approach, we propose a novel and complementary method that exploits their Yukawa coupling to the SM Higgs boson.
+We adopt a cautious stance and treat Yukawa couplings and mixing angles as independent parameters to avoid assumptions.
+For simplicity and as an initial step, we assume that all mixing angles are very small, focusing on the role of trilinear Yukawa couplings.
+This approach could also provide information on the Higgs mechanism and the electroweak symmetry breaking.

 The paper is structured as follows.
 In Section~\ref{sec:framework}, the model and the setup of the analysis are presented.
 Then, in Section~\ref{sec:HNL}, the production and decay modes of HNLs through Higgs interactions are described, together with the constraints from precision Higgs measurements.
 Sections~\ref{sec:Prompt}, \ref{sec:displaced}, and~\ref{sec:LLP} are devoted to the analysis of searches for HNLs that decay promptly, produce a displaced vertex, or decay in far detectors, respectively.
 Finally, we conclude in Section~\ref{sec:concl}.